-- positioning and dimensions of the coupling flanges and refrigerant connections;

-- location of power supply;

-- solidity of the supporting floor.
+- positioning and dimensions of the coupling racks and refrigerant connections; - location of power supply; - solidity of the supporting floor. - In case of side airflow (see page 15), guarantee the right suctionand discharge openings on the racks sides.

-It is recommended to first prepare holes in the floor/wall for passing through the power cables and for the air outlet (down flow units).
+It is recommended to first prepare holes in the floor for passing through the power cables and condensing water discharge.